lfzuniga/lfzuniga.github.io/index.markdown

 Hello!
 I'm Luis Zuñiga.

-I'm interested in exploring the intersection between physical systems and computation.
+I'm interested in exploring the intersection between physical systems (including chemical and biological) and computation.